 The game incorporates a board that includes rows and columns of green, red and gray bubbles in various sizes.
 With the click of a mouse players can turn buttons that are located around the perimeter yellow or blue.
 The color of the buttons ascertains the color of bubbles on the board and the goal of the game is to use the perimeter buttons so that they toggle all the bubbles green.

 Players also get a hint of what to do next by simply right-clicking on a bubble that tells the buttons that control its color.
 The number of buttons controlling the bubble depends on its size so the larger a bubble is the more buttons control it.
 With each button affecting many bubbles simultaneously in different ways, the game could get challenging.
 Gamers will also observe that a button that turns several bubbles green will also turn others from green to red or gray.

-The player must assign a set of variables to the right true or false categories to fulfill all the basic constraints of the problem.
-These constraints are represented by bubbles while the variables depict by the perimeter buttons.
-Bubbles become green when they are satisfied and perimeter buttons are assigned to true or false when players click the mouse to make them yellow (true) or blue (false).
+Unearthing the so-called satisfiability problems, the game will manage classic and highly complicated mathematical questions.
+In quandaries that involve selecting the best arrangement of options, the game will help the solver to assign a set of variables to the right true or false categories.
+This will assist in fulfilling all the constraints of the problem with the bubbles representing constraints.
+When they are satiated, they become green.
+The variables are represented by the perimeter buttons and are assigned to true or false when players click the mouse to make them yellow (true) or blue (false).